China's Great Wall agrees to buy General Motors' India plant -sources

 GM in India did not immediately respond to a request for comment.
 Great Wall was not immediately reachable for comment.

-(Reporting by Aditi Shah in New Delhi, additional reporting by Yilei Sun in Beijing; Editing by Sanjeev Miglani)
+(Reporting by Aditi Shah in New Delhi, additional reporting by Yilei Sun in Beijing; Editing by Sanjeev Miglani & Shri Navaratnam)

 ((aditi.shah@tr.com; +91-11-4954 8023, +91-11-3015 8023; Reuters Messaging: aditi.shah.thomsonreuters.com@reuters.net; twitter: @aditishahsays))